hamlet-io/docs/blog/2020-05-20-azure-plugin-breakdowns-p3.md

 So to put all the above into context, here’s the order of operations for the template generation/deployment for this “db” component.

-#### Hamlet Create
+#### hamlet Create

 ##### `hamlet create template ...`

 Template generation is run, and outputs these 3 primary files: `template.json`, `parameters.json` and `prologue.sh`

-#### Hamlet Deployment
+#### hamlet Deployment

 ##### `hamlet manage deployment ...`

-- Hamlet checks for any prologue.sh scripts.
+- hamlet checks for any prologue.sh scripts.
 Finding one, it executes it.
   - Checking the Azure KeyVault for a secret called "hamletio-db-secret” it finds nothing, so generates a complex password and securely stores it in KeyVault under this name.
   - The prologue scripts final task is to output a new file - `prologue-secret-pseudo-stack.json` - this will allow other hamlet components to find the database secret that needs to be referenced.
-- Hamlet looks for a `template.json` file.
-Finding one it also checks for a `parameters.json` which is also present in this case.
-Hamlet creates a new ARM deployment using both files to create the database.
+- hamlet looks for a `template.json` file.
+Finding one it also checks for a `parameters.json` which is also present in this case. hamlet creates a new ARM deployment using both files to create the database.
   - During deployment the Parameters file performs they KeyVault lookup and retrieves the value of our new secret.
 It passes the value to the template as a securestring-type, which in turn sets the database administrator password.
-- Hamlet then saves the usual ARM outputs in a new file - `stack.json`
+- hamlet then saves the usual ARM outputs in a new file - `stack.json`